Latest on Mets manager search: Derek Shelton wi...

 -

-Derek Shelton will reportedly receive a second interview with the Mets https://t.co/b6NAS7cgplTV / Radio Network
+Derek Shelton will reportedly get a third interview with the Mets https://t.co/FtIRTkYcZ0TV / Radio Network

 - More Mets Tweets